mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 {% include image.html file="rejection.jpg" alt="Fear of rejection cartoon" max_width="800px" img_link=true %}

-If I showed my product to a customer, they might think, "This isn't very good.
+If I showed Zestful to a customer, they might think, "This isn't very good.
 You're trying to sell it, so you must think it's good.
 Therefore, **you** are not very good."

 # The harsh reality